KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-PIR by mboskamp](https://github.com/mboskamp/MMM-PIR)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description

 ## [MMM-PIR-Sensor by MarcLandis](https://github.com/MarcLandis/MMM-PIR-Sensor)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `MMM-PIR-Sensor.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.